pardnchiu/pardnchiu/README.md

 ***

 ### Recent
+- **[go-browser (v0.1.3)](https://github.com/pardnchiu/go-pkg/releases/tag/v0.1.3)** — Scroll capture is now incremental: a snapshot is taken before scrolling and after every scroll step so SPA timelines that recycle off-screen DOM no longer lose top content.
+Each snapshot runs through its own readability pass and outputs are merged with hash-based deduplication across the tree and markdown.
 - **[go-pkg (v0.13.0)](https://github.com/pardnchiu/go-pkg/releases/tag/v0.13.0)** — Carves the browser-automation subpackage out of this module; web fetch, cookie-injected sessions, and interactive tab control now live in the standalone `pardnchiu/go-browser` repo.
 This module sheds its Chromium and readability dependencies as a result.
 - **[Agenvoy (v0.24.4)](https://github.com/pardnchiu/Agenvoy/releases/tag/v0.24.4)** — Detaches media delivery from the reply lifecycle so both runtimes return the agent's text immediately while file and voice uploads run in the background.
 Path-validates extracted markers before send and routes upload errors through a structured failure channel so silent loss is no longer possible.
 - **[go-bot (v0.3.5)](https://github.com/pardnchiu/go-bot/releases/tag/v0.3.5)** — Hardens chat-bot concurrency on the status and prompt paths, and switches attachment downloads to streaming I/O so memory stays bounded under load.
 Also trims redundant slog output from the Discord dispatch path.